deeanalyst/codeassist/README.md

 # Running

-To run CodeAssist, simply execute the following command:
+To run CodeAssist, simply execute using any of the following command:

+#### Rented VPS or Local Machine
+1. Setup environment

 ```bash
 export UV_HTTP_TIMEOUT=600   # 10 minutes
 python3 -m venv .venv